JacqWong/Jacqueline-Wong/index.md

 # Navbar

+sub-heading: Assistant Professor | Utrecht University, The Netherlands

+# About Page

 Para-1 : I am an assistant professor in the Department of Education at the Faculty of Social and Behavioral Sciences of Utrecht University.
 My research focuses on enhancing self-regulated learning (SRL) through examining the effectiveness of instructional support, including the development of instructional materials.
 In addition, I employ innovative methods using trace data to measure and support SRL through learning analytics (LA).

 Para-2 : Before joining Utrecht University, I worked as a postdoctoral researcher in the Delft Institute of Mathematics at the Delft University of Technology, focusing on educational research in the Program for Innovation in Mathematics Education (PRIME).
 I obtained my PhD (cum laude) and master's (cum laude) in Educational Psychology from Erasmus University Rotterdam.
 My PhD dissertation on Enhancing Self-Regulated Learning Through Instructional Supports and Learning Analytics in Online Higher Education was awarded the Best Thesis Award 2021 by the Erasmus Graduate School of Social and Behavioral Sciences.